spdobest/GithubCommands/README.md

 - This command lists all stashed changesets.
 - Usage: git stash drop
 - This command discards the most recently stashed changeset.

-## cherry pick
-- git cherry-pick is a useful tool but not always a best practice.
-- Cherry picking can cause duplicate commits and many scenarios where cherry picking would work, traditional merges are preferred instead.
-With that said git cherry-pick is a handy tool for a few scenarios...
-- **git cherry-pick commitSha** it will pick the changes in the commit hash

 ## Remove locally commited file
 - Follow the below steps